rspindel/csscaffold/README.markdown

 2. Place all the files **inside your css directory on your webserver**.
 3. Rename example.htaccess to just .htaccess
 4. Change any configuration options in scaffold/config.php
+5. Navigate to the scaffold folder in a browser eg http://localhost/css/scaffold/ to run the installer which checks your paths
+6. If all is well, rename or remove the install.php file.

 Any css files within this css directory will now be parsed by Scaffold automatically.